 Keeper offers more flexibility than many password managers regarding what data you can store.
 Custom fields allow you to keep passport info, driver’s license numbers, and other important records in the app.

 Bitwarden is a free, open-source password manager launched in 2016.
 The “open source” label means the code is available on GitHub and open for anyone to evaluate.
 According to the company, the manager is audited by independent security researchers and third-party security auditing firms.

 Getting started with Bitwarden is easy.
 Begin by creating a free account: Enter your email address and a master password, then verify your email.
 After that, you can manually create records of login credentials, a credit card, an identity (license, social security number, etc.), or a secure note.
 A handy password generator also streamlines your logins when it’s time to come with a new, creative passcode.

 Bitwarden offers a premium subscription for just $10 per year.
 With an annual plan, you receive 1GB of encrypted storage for file attachments, two-step login options, a TOTP verification code (2Fa) generator, data breach reports, and more.
 You can add additional storage for $4 per gigabyte per year.

 You can install Bitwarden directly to your PC, but you can also grab a browser extension for Chrome, Firefox, Opera, Microsoft Edge, Safari, and others.
-You can also access your Bitwarden vault using any web browser on any device.
-Bitwarden stores encrypted data in the cloud for synchronization purposes.

 - LastPass vs. 1Password